lsst-dm/dmtn-013/index.rst

 :tocdepth: 1

-This document is still a draft.
-Please do not refer to it yet!

 All LSST code currently uses `SWIG <http://www.swig.org>`_ to generate Python wrappers around C++ code.
 This document investigates using `Cython <www.cython.org>`_ as an alternative.
 The prime motivation for this is that `AstroPy <www.astropy.org>`_ uses Cython and a closer collaboration and code sharing with AstroPy is currently being evaluated.
 To start the investigation Jim Bosch has written a `C++/Python Bindings Challenge <https://github.com/TallJimbo/python-cpp-challenge>`_.